Hungarian Greek Catholic Church: History

 Hungary's Greek Catholics were originally concentrated in what is now northeastern Hungary.
 This region was historically inhabited by Byzantine Rite Christians from the Carpathian Mountains (Ruthenians and Romanians).
 Serbs fleeing the Turkish advance arrived later in what was then Hungary, but most stayed in the area that is now part of Serbia.
 Later still, when the Turks were driven back from Vienna in 1683 and from Buda and central Hungary in 1686, Ruthenians and Slovaks settled in the abandoned lands of Hungary.
 They were cared for by the Ruthenian Eparchy of Mukacheve (Hungarian: Munkács).
 In the 17-18th centuries, during the conflict with Protestants, many Hungarians joined the Greek Catholic Church, and so adopted the Byzantine Rite rather than the Latin, which resulted in a considerable increase in their number.

 Perhaps largely because of this last element, Byzantine Hungarians began to use the Hungarian language in their liturgy.
 A translation of the Liturgy of Saint John Chrysostom for private study was published in 1795.
 A book containing the parts of the liturgy that the people sing appeared in 1862.
 Representatives of 58 Hungarian-speaking parishes met in 1868 and set up an organization to promote the liturgical use of the Hungarian language and the establishment of a separate eparchy.
-1882 saw the publication, without formal ecclesiastical approval, of a Hungarian translation of the Liturgy of Saint John Chrysostom for actual use, which was soon followed by Hungarian translations of other liturgical texts.
+In 1882 there was the publication, without formal ecclesiastical approval, of a Hungarian translation of the Liturgy of Saint John Chrysostom for actual use, which was soon followed by Hungarian translations of other liturgical texts.